 Step-1: Thaw-out the sorbetto to a creamy consistency then place in an aluminum mixing bowl and whisk lightly.

 Step-2: Pour in the vodka, whisk lightly, followed by the Prosecco and whisk a bit more.

 Step-3: Cover the bowl with plastic wrap and place the mix in the refrigerator for 3-4 hours.

 Step-4: Dampen the glasses and place in the freezer to chill.

 Step-5: Remove the bowl from the refrigerator and give the mix one final whisk to re-froth.

 Step-6: Pour the mix into the pre-chilled glasses up to the top, garnish with a lemon wedge and some mint leaves, then serve.

 The next time, or first time, you find yourself in Venice, untie those knots by asking for a

 , during or after dinner.
 It’s the Venetian thing to do.
 Sgroppino

 Tom is a veteran print-broadcast journalist who resides in the Colli Euganei (Euganean Hills) in the province of Padova in the Veneto region of northestern Italy.
-He hosts the eclectic travel-food and wine-photography blog
+He hosts the eclectic travel/foodie/photography blog

 , is a regular contributor to Los Angeles-based The Palladian Traveler.com , and is a member of the TravelingBoy.com .
 Feel free to follow Tom as he “meanders along the cobblestone to somewhere.”
 International Travel Writers Alliance